leonlinsx/minimal-mistakes/_posts/2019-02-02-dunning-on-dunning-kruger.md

 ---
 title:  "Dunning on Dunning-Kruger"
 tags: [psychology, learning]
-published: false
+published: true
 ---

 Dumb people think they're smart.
 Smart people think they're dumb.
-This is a simplistic way of explaining the Dunning-Kruger effect.
-David Dunning explains more in [this interview](https://www.vox.com/science-and-health/2019/1/31/18200497/dunning-kruger-effect-explained-trump "Dunning on Dunning-Kruger"), including important nuances that people miss about the effect.
+This is a simplistic overview of the Dunning-Kruger effect.
+David Dunning explains more in [this interview](https://www.vox.com/science-and-health/2019/1/31/18200497/dunning-kruger-effect-explained-trump "Dunning on Dunning-Kruger"), including important nuances that people miss.

 > even though your belief about the way the world is just seems so compelling or so self-evident, it doesn’t mean that it really is true

 Just because we want to believe in something doesn't make it true.
 Most people seek comfort by sticking with their beliefs and attacking anything showing otherwise.
 See flat earth deniers, anti-vaxxers, white chocolate fans [1].
-I think that [steel manning](https://medium.com/@zacharyforget/i-dont-know-if-you-ve-heard-ryan-holiday-talk-about-peter-thiel-s-steel-man-argument-44b151a09524 "Steel Man argument") the opposing side's arguments is a better approach.
+If you strongly believe in something, you should be seeking out arguments that disprove it, rather than further adding on to your [confirmation bias.] (https://fs.blog/2017/05/confirmation-bias/ "confirmation bias") When you do find a credible opposing view, [steel manning](https://medium.com/@zacharyforget/i-dont-know-if-you-ve-heard-ryan-holiday-talk-about-peter-thiel-s-steel-man-argument-44b151a09524 "Steel Man argument") the opposing side's arguments is a better approach.

 > The first rule of the Dunning-Kruger club is you don’t know you’re a member of the Dunning-Kruger club.
 People miss that.